-To decide how much you should spend, add up the grocery bills for an average month over the past year.
+To decide how much you should spend, add the grocery bills for an average month over the past year.
 This is how much your family spends on food each month.
-This is exactly where to start if you truly serious about saving some money on grocery shopping.
+This is exactly where to start if you are truly serious about saving some money on grocery shopping.

 2. Target coupons

 Coupons were first introduced in the year 1884 by the Coca-Cola company when they initiated the “free glass”.
 Coca-Cola offered a taste of the drink at every time of purchase for her customers.
-This strategy first ever introduced earned coca-cola a skyrocketing increase and proliferation of sales and product consumption.
+This strategy first ever introduced earned Coca-Cola a skyrocketing increase and proliferation of sales and product consumption.
 Ever since then, companies, producers, and sellers have decided to use coupons to entice buyers.

 On the other hand, coupons have helped customers to cut their grocery bills in half while creating a helpful budget.
 Most grocery stores offer special promotions on certain items from time to time.
 Keeping an eye out for these will ensure you’re getting the most bang for your buck.

 As a buyer, one incentive that you should have an eagle eye for is a Debit/Credit card bonus.
 Online malls and sometimes mortar businesses include credit/debit card bonus deals for their customers both existing and prospective ones.

 Depending on the offering, the bonus deal allows you to shop more with less if you use any particular card (Master or Visa) at the point of payment.
 Bonus deals are rare for Verve cards but can be available for malls existing within a defined territory.